brian-mann/Backbone.Chooser/README.md

 * Forms - tracking multiple chosen items

 ## The Pitch
 You've probably written it a dozen times in a dozen different ways - tracking a "selected" state of your models, or knowing which model within a collection is "selected".
-This plugin takes the basic idea from [Derick Bailey's - Backbone.Picky](https://github.com/derickbailey/backbone.picky) but improves the API and events.
+This plugin takes the basic idea from [Derick Bailey's - Backbone.Picky](https://github.com/derickbailey/backbone.picky) with improvements to the API and events.

 ### Key Improvements
 * Non conflicting method names and attributes